fornwall/apksigner/README.md

 android-jarsigner
 =================

-Getting jarsigner-like functionality on android
+Getting jarsigner-like functionality on android.

+Stripped down code from https://code.google.com/p/zip-signer/ - not yet ready to use.